Three (Tier 1)

 Answer: PHP

-Then as I had a connection to the S3 instance, I tried to upload a custom file to the bucket in an attempt to gain RCE.
-To do so, I created a Shell.php file with a proper payload to spawn a shell on the machine and read a command.
+Then, as I had a connection to the S3 instance, I tried to upload a custom file to the bucket in an attempt to gain RCE.
+To do so, I created a Shell.php file with a proper payload to spawn a shell on the machine and execute a command.
 Then I uploaded it and checked if it had worked by listing the contents of the bucket again

 After that, I accessed the bucket direction from the browser and tried to send a command using the cmd parameter as set on the payload.
 I saw the server executed it properly and confirmed I have gained RCE

 With this, I could explore the filesystem arbitrarily.
-After some searching, I decided to check the /var/www folder, which usually is the default for the server files, and there I found a flag.txt file.
+After some searching, I decided to check the /var/www folder, which is usually the default for the server files, and there I found a flag.txt file.
 Finally, retrieved the content of the file and got the flag

 With this, I got the root flag and pwned the machine